bbopt/nomad/doc/user_guide/source/index.rst

 ==================

 .. warning::
-   NOMAD is a blackbox optimization software.
+   NOMAD is a blackbox optimization software `<https://www.gerad.ca/nomad/>`_.

    NOMAD 3 software is still currently available but will be replaced by NOMAD 4 in the future.

-   This user guide is specific to NOMAD 4 `<https://www.gerad.ca/nomad/>`_.
+   This user guide is specific to NOMAD 4.

 * A general presentation of NOMAD is given in Section :ref:`introduction`.